AdversaryCraft/janus-file/README.md

 7-Zip, WinRAR, and every other standard archive tool see a ZIP and extract its contents.
 Both readings are correct.

+This is the code used for my [**blog post**](https://adversarycraft.com/2026/09/15/why-gmail-blocks-your-exe-and-how-i-sent-one-anyway/).

 > **Authorized testing only.** Only run this against systems you own or
 > have explicit written permission to test.
 Do not use it to send
 > unsolicited attachments to anyone.